zik-uralov/daily-jokes/joke_history.md

 - 2025-10-31 22:38:29: Why are basketball players messy eaters?
 Because they are always dribbling. (source: https://icanhazdadjoke.com/)
 - 2025-10-31 22:58:31: Debugging: Removing the needles from the haystack. (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-10-31 23:18:33: What do you call a computer mouse that swears a lot?
 A cursor! (source: https://official-joke-api.appspot.com/jokes/programming/random)
+- 2025-10-31 23:38:35: What was a more important invention than the first telephone?
+The second one. (source: https://icanhazdadjoke.com/)